 Before setting up in market, business should familiarise themselves with Australia’s remaining sanctions in relation to Iran, and seek independent legal and financial advice before making commercial decisions or entering into commitments.

-For more information about Australia’s remaining sanctions in relation to Iran, visit the Department of Foreign Affairs and Trade (DFAT).
+For more information about Australia’s remaining sanctions to Iran, visit the Department of Foreign Affairs and Trade (DFAT).

 Banking and finance

 The government has been moving towards liberalising the banking sector, although progress has been extremely slow.
 Foreign banks have been operating in Iran’s free-trade zones since 1998, however the banking sector is dominated by state-owned banks.

 Following the gradual lifting of international sanctions on Iran, there has been increased interest amongstst banks and financial institutions in exploring the potential opportunities in the Iranian market.

 At present, there are no fully licensed foreign banks in Iran.
 Many banks are Iranian government owned, while the rest are private Iranian banks.
 The Monetary and Banking Law of Iran issued on 9 July 1972 provides that the Central Bank of Iran is responsible for the formulation and implementation of monetary and credit policies with due regard to the general economic policy of the country.
 Amongst other things, the Central Bank is responsible for the supervision of banks and credit institutions in accordance with the Monetary and Banking Law.